mashroorzisan/Transition-into-Data-Analytics/README.md

-# How I Transition into Data Analytics (Self-Study Route)
+# How to Transit into Data Analytics (Self-Study Route)

 Hello, I'm Katie and I'm sharing with you my personal experience and approach to self-studying for data analytics.